josephestes/ArrayDemo/README.md

 # ArrayDemo

-This program displays the contents of an array per the user's choice.
+This program allows the user to view an array of 10 integers in different orders and choose a specific position to view.

+## Features

+- View the array in order from the first to last position.
+- View the array in order from the last to first position.
+- Choose a specific position to view.
+- Quit the application.

 ## Usage/Examples